thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 {% capture difference %}
 **Please note:**
-To get the actual UI for the gateway - you need to have connected gateway, before adding connector.
-Otherwise, you will see old UI.
+To access the actual UI for the gateway - you need to a have connected gateway before adding a connector.
+Otherwise, you will see the old UI.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}